 Before choosing a type of green bean to plant, you’ll have to decide on whether you want pole beans or bush beans.
 This will depend on a few things; the amount of space you have available, how many beans you want to harvest, and what resources you have at your disposal.
-Pole beans produce a lot of beans in a small amount of space, but will need a pole, fence, or trellis to climb on.
-Bush beans require no additional support, can be grown in a container, and will produce less beans than the pole variety.
+Pole beans produce a lot of beans in a small amount of space but will need a pole, fence, or trellis to climb on.
+Bush beans require no additional support, can be grown in a container and will produce fewer beans than the pole variety.

 Learn more: Green beans are a good plant to have in a children’s garden.

 Choose a sunny location and plant the beans 6 to 10 inches apart and a foot or 2 in between rows.
 If you decide to raise pole beans, you’ll need to leave plenty of room for whatever contraption the plants will be climbing up.
 Make sure the soil is fertile, has good drainage, and plenty of compost mixed into it.
 Sowing should begin once the soil has warmed up and you don’t have to worry about frost killing your newly emerged bean plants.

 Pests that Like Green Beans

 Armyworms, leafminers, and cutworms are some of the more common caterpillars who enjoy munching on bean plants.
 Bean weevils, cucumber beetles, and stinkbugs also like to have bean plants for mealtime.
 Diatomaceous earth is a safe alternative to harsh chemicals and will take care of most pests, even slugs, and snails, who also have a taste for bean plants of all sorts.
 The best way to keep slugs and snails at bay is to prevent the ground from being too moist around your plants since that’s the type of environment that attracts snails and slugs in the first place.